 It's a lesson Steve took to heart.
 Thinking things through rationally, he knew that he enjoyed problem solving, was good at research, and, most importantly, genuinely loved interacting with people.
 Getting into financial services directly out of college, he immediately distinguished himself as Rookie Of the Year.

 A mere four years later he made Vice-President & Sales Manager, and just three years after that was made Agency Sales Director, moving from the client-centric work in the field and using his experience to recruit, retain, and mentor a new team.
 "Steve is responsible for my success," says one of those mentees, now an Agency Sales Director himself.
 "Struggling to succeed, Steve saw something in me, and believed in me.
 He hung in with me until my business turned around.
 That's who he is.”

 Despite his successes in management, Steve found himself missing the time with his clients.
 When he made the decision to return to the field, he knew immediately he'd made the right choice.
-He quickly earned a place at the Million Dollar Round Table in 2004, the premier trade organization for financial professionals recognizing "exceptional professional knowledge, ethical conduct, and outstanding client service."
-He earned his CERTIFIED FINANCIAL PLANNER™ (CFP) certificant and earned his Chartered Advisor for Senior Living (CASL) designation to help him better serve his clients of 55 years or older as they look to prepare themselves financially for a long, active, and potentially fruitful retirement.
+He earned his CERTIFIED FINANCIAL PLANNER™ (CFP) certificate and earned his Chartered Advisor for Senior Living (CASL) designation to help him better serve his clients of 55 years or older as they look to prepare themselves financially for a long, active, and potentially fruitful retirement.

 Steve graduated from Towson University with a Bachelor of Science in Business Administration and a concentration in Finance.
 He resides in Howard County with his wife and three daughters.